cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 **Reference information** exists, including for **APIs**, but is scattered throughout the documentation.

-**Organizing individual pages**: As I survey the existing documentation, I'm noticing a general issue with many individual pages: trying to include too much information on one page.
+**Organizing individual pages**: A survey of the existing documentation suggests a general issue with many individual pages: trying to include too much information on one page.
 Often a task is mixed with reference information or with more conceptual information than is necessary to support the task.
 It's usually a good idea to focus on one type of information per page, especially when presenting instructional content: the page should present only what information is necessary to do the task, and nothing else.
 Examples of information that should be on a different (but linked) page: Explanations of the task's purpose; command references (except the exact commands needed to complete the task); and examples, such as config file entries (again, except as necessary).

-It's not clear that the documentation is completely **up to date**, although [release notes](https://backstage.io/docs/releases/v1.17.0) exist and are easily findable.
+It's not clear that the documentation is completely **up to date**, although [release notes][backstage-doc-rn] exist and are easily findable.

 Examples: